AcTePuKc/TTS-WebUI-PySide6/gui_pyside6/README.md

 Optional TTS backends are installed on demand.
 Select a backend and click the **Install Backend** button if prompted.

+Kokoro voices are not bundled with the package.
+When you choose a Kokoro voice for the first time the file downloads from Hugging Face into the cache directory (`~/.cache/huggingface/hub` by default).
+Set `KOKORO_VOICE_DIR` to override the location where voice `.pt` files are loaded from.

 Backend packages are defined in `backend/backend_requirements.json`.
 Installation first checks if the app is running inside a virtual environment; if so, packages install there.
 Detection now also considers `VIRTUAL_ENV` or `CONDA_PREFIX` environment variables so Conda and other managers work.
 If no environment is active, packages install into a per-user environment at `~/.hybrid_tts/venv` (`C:\Users\USERNAME\.hybrid_tts\venv` on Windows).
 Metadata files under `backend/metadata/` record the primary package name and repository URL for each backend.